-The following matters, reported as material weaknesses and significant deficiencies in our previous seven audits, were not completely resolved during our audit of the Town for fiscal year ending June 30, 2016.
+The following matters, reported as material weaknesses and significant deficiencies in our previous seven audits, were not completely resolved during our audit of the Town for fiscal year ending June 30, 2017.
 Overall our comments in this section relate to three control deficiencies that we believe should be regarded as material weaknesses in internal accounting control.

-- 1. Ineffective oversight of the Town's financial reporting and internal control by those charged with governance. - Current Status: This matter continues to be unresolved as we noted a number of material misstatements in the accounting ledgers maintained by the Town Accountant. - 2.
-Identifications by the auditors of material misstatements in the financial statements for the period under audit that were not initially identified by the Town's internal controls. - Current Status: We encountered a number of material misstatements in the accounting ledgers maintained by the Town Accountant during our 2016 audit. - 3.
-Employees or management who lack the qualifications and training to fulfill their assigned functions, i.e. the person responsible for the accounting and reporting function lacks the skills and knowledge to apply GAAP in recording the Town's financial transactions and preparing its financial statements. - Current Status: This matter remains unresolved as we encountered a number of material misstatements, incorrect accounting entries, and unreconciled accounts during our 2016 audit.
+- 1. Ineffective oversight of the Town's financial reporting and internal control by those charged with governance. - 2.
+Identifications by the auditors of material misstatements in the financial statements for the period under audit that were not initially identified by the Town's internal controls. - 3.
+Employees or management who lack the qualifications and training to fulfill their assigned functions, i.e. the person responsible for the accounting and reporting function lacks the skills and knowledge to apply GAAP in recording the Town's financial transactions and preparing its financial statements.